catseye/tideay/README.markdown

     the label.
 Full (relative) path to file is shown in the window title.
 *   No tooltips (they don't show up on hover for me anyway.)
 Controls are documented in this README for now.

-### editing ###

 *   The hashbang line of the file will be sniffed if the language cannot be determined from the the file extension.
 Currently supports Python, Ruby, and shell.
-*   In the editing pane, pressing the tab key *rewrites* the string to the left of the cursor, based on some internal rewriting rules.
-For example, `--` is replaced by `—`.
-See the source code for the full set of rules.
-The rewriting rules implement tabs in the following way:
-    *   four spaces are replaced by eight spaces
-    *   an empty string is replaced by four spaces
-    *   a tab character is replaced by two tab characters
-    *   `^I` rewrites to tab, so you can otherwise insert a real tab character
-*   Typing Enter after a `{` or `(` or `[` or `:`, or on a line that begins with `*   ` or `-   `, indents the next line (another) four spaces.
-    Most languages benefit from the brackets, Python benefits from the colon, and Markdown benefits from the `*`/`-` for lists.
-*   Typing Ctrl+Enter interprets the line as a shell command and executes it, replacing the line with the standard output produced by the command.
-    If the line begins with `%`, the command is not replaced; the output is appended underneath it, along with another line prefaced with `% ` — the effect being a pseudo-shell of sorts.
-    Note that Ctrl+Enter is a little experimental, and the exact usage may vary in the future.
-For now, it is, among other things, a neat way to include snippets into the file (`cat snippet.txt` Ctrl+Enter).

 Wishlist
 --------

 ### display ###

-*   Show column position of cursor.
 *   When notebook tab pane exceeds height of window, you can only scroll down as far as the "open" entry.
 You can't seem to use "find" etc properly.
     Ensuring the controls are visible, while only the buffer tabs scroll,